Njqrd/findalpha-docs/docs/time-period-selction.md

 # Time Period Selector

-FindAlpha.io provides a **unified time period selector** that allows users to analyze fund performance over consistent time horizons.
+FindAlpha provides a **unified time period selector** that allows users to analyze fund performance over consistent time horizons.
 This makes it easy to compare funds across borders and asset classes using standardized timeframes.

 ### Where to Find It